Hoptrip Day 4

 Yakima Valley: Bale Breaker and Hopsteiner

-After tasting a dizzying number of fresh hop IPAs in Portland, we hit the road.
-At the crack of dawn we left Portland’s electric green for hop country in Yakima Valley.
-The region markets itself as ‘The Palm Springs of Washington’ for its remote hedonism, but for craft beer lovers like us it is the Hop Garden of Eden.
+After sampling a dizzying array of fresh hop IPAs in Portland, we hit the road.
+At the crack of dawn, we left Portland’s electric green behind for hop country in Yakima Valley.
+The region markets itself as “The Palm Springs of Washington” for its laid-back vibe, but for craft beer lovers like us, it’s the Hop Garden of Eden.
 The drive through the Columbia River Gorge is breathtaking, but Yakima is all agriculture and suburban sprawl.
-Palm Springs be damned, you visit Yakima for the beer.
+Palm Springs be damned—you visit Yakima for the beer.

 Unfortunately, no access for you yet.